pescarolo27/Will_Customer_Purchase_Python/README.md

 - A new campaign for the returning customers will boost the purchase rate by 15%.
 What is the likelihood of achieving at least 100 sales out of 500 online shopping sessions for the returning customers?

+This project was done in October, 2025.
 Machine learning was not used in this project.